Don Juan (poem): Premise

 Don Juan begins with the birth of the hero, Don Juan, in Seville, Spain.
 As a sexually precocious adolescent boy, Juan has a love affair with a married friend of his mother.
 When the woman's husband discovers her affair with the boy, Don Juan is sent to the distant city of Cádiz.
 On the way, he is shipwrecked on an island in the Aegean Sea, and there meets the daughter of the pirate whose men later sell Don Juan into Turkish slavery.
 At the slave market of Constantinople, the sultana sees Don Juan up for sale, and orders him bought and then disguised as a girl, in order to sneak him into her chambers.
 Consequent to arousing the jealousy of the sultana, Don Juan barely escapes alive from the harem.

-He then soldiers in the Imperial Russian army, rescues a Muslim girl, and attracts the favour of Empress Catherine the Great, who includes him to the royal court.
+He then soldiers in the Imperial Russian army, rescues a Muslim girl, and attracts the favour of Empress Catherine the Great, who adds him to the royal court.
 In the course of Russian life, Don Juan falls ill because of the climate, and Catherine returns him to England, as a Russian courtier.
 In London, the diplomat Don Juan finds a guardian for the Muslim girl.
 The narrative then relates Don Juan's ensuing adventures with the British aristocracy.